 In this sense, study in the Liberal Arts is a part of the ‘direct’ musical instruction at NEC—a place where you not only go to become a great musician, but to become a great interdisciplinary thinker—which is what musicians are.

 Students often tell us how important they feel it is to study other academic disciplines that on the surface have nothing to do with music.
 They say their Liberal Arts electives enrich them personally, besides providing the literary, historical, cultural, and artistic contexts for the music they will explore throughout their careers.
 Since all our classes are small in size, ranging from 15 to 25 students, students receive a great deal of individual attention from our Liberal Arts faculty.
 We are above all committed teachers who find NEC students inspiring!

 We also offer a Minor in the Liberal Arts, which provides students the opportunity to work closely with a faculty advisor to concentrate on a focused area of study in the Liberal Arts.
 This additional credential can be useful for further study and careers beyond NEC.

 Academic Support is provided through our commitment to individual conferences, as well as through The Writing Center, a tutoring service where students can work on writing projects of any kind at any stage of the writing process.

-Finally, annual Liberal Arts Events and Publications create various ways of engaging the students, including a course fair, a poetry reading, a Drama Workshop production, visual arts exhibitions, and a student-edited (and student-founded) journal of exemplary student writing, Hear Here!
-The creative arts workshops and presentations are particularly exciting, as students show how the skills in artistic expression that they have developed in the course of their musical studies can be applied and enriched in other art forms.
+Finally, our annual Liberal Arts Events and Publications create various ways of engaging NEC students, including Creative Arts events such as Poetry Readings, a Drama productions, Visual Arts exhibitions, and a student-edited (and student-founded) journal of exemplary student writing, Hear Here!
+The Creative Arts workshops and presentations are particularly exciting, as students show how the skills in artistic expression that they have developed in the course of their musical studies can be applied and enriched in other art forms.

-Please feel free to contact me if you have any questions about study in the Liberal Arts at NEC!
+Please feel free to contact me directly if you have any questions about study in the Liberal Arts at NEC.

 Chair, Liberal Arts Department